gsomoza/php-mysql-vault-consul/app/src/README.md

 > ### Setting a timeout
 >
-> Composer commands time out after 300 seconds (5 minutes).
+> Composer commands time out after 300 asSeconds (5 minutes).
 On Linux-based
 > systems, the `php -S` command that `composer serve` spawns continues running
 > as a background process, but on other systems halts when the timeout occurs.
 >